Jump to main content

 My first book, Transforming Therapy: Mental Health Practice and Cultural Change in Mexico, based on my research in Oaxaca, was published in July 2018.
 Ahead of its publication the book was awarded the Norman L. and Rosalea J. Goldberg Prize from Vanderbilt University Press for best book in the area of medicine.

-Please see my recent article in Social Science & Medicine, co-authored with UNC student Lupita Nabor Vazquez, “‘I don’t feel that we are a burden’: Latinx Immigrants and Deservingness during the COVID-19 Pandemic.”
+My second line of research directly addresses immigration, health, and Latinx health disparities, as well as the ways in which federal, state, and local health and immigration policies affect immigrant health.
+Please see my 2023 article in Social Science & Medicine, co-authored with UNC student Lupita Nabor Vazquez, “‘I don’t feel that we are a burden’: Latinx Immigrants and Deservingness during the COVID-19 Pandemic,” based on a 4-year study of Latinx immigrant health in Colorado.

 In 2014, I launched Project HealthViews, a collaborative, interdisciplinary medical anthropological project on state health policy and immigrant understandings, experiences, and perceptions of health and healthcare.
 Project HealthViews is a community engagement collaboration between myself, UNC students, local safety net clinics, and immigrant-serving organizations.
 The goals of this project are (1) to help legislators, local organizations, and the general public better understand immigrant health and healthcare challenges; (2) to help inform policy on healthcare and health insurance coverage for Colorado-based immigrants’ (3) to help improve immigrant healthcare access by providing information about what services and programs are available to immigrants, regardless of immigration status; and (4) to provide students hands-on health-related research experience in the local community.
-Please contact me if you’re interested in getting involved!

 I am committed to public and engaged scholarship, and work actively with the Scholars Strategy Network, the Anthropologist Action Network for Immigrants and Refugees, the Colorado Immigrant Rights Coalition, and American Friends Service Committee immigrant advocacy services.